-Therefore, you will not always be able to determine electronically that sales tax has been charged.
+Due to the different transaction levels, you will not always be able to determine electronically that sales tax has been charged.
 Sales tax information that IS passed is either automatically populated by the more sophisticated merchants or manually entered by those less so.
 Additionally, clerks may just be tabbing through fields during the purchase and inadvertently enter some information in the sales tax field that is inaccurate.

 The most reliable source for this information is the original receipt or invoice presented by the merchant.